coder-lgtm/docker-k8s/README.md

 $ docker-machine url
 ````

-You will get something like the below - this is the IP address that your Docker containers are running on.
+You will get something like the below - your IP will be different.
+This is the IP address that your Docker containers are running on.
 ````
 tcp://192.168.99.101:2376
 ````

 Note in section C9 in the "PORTS" column that the port number for the "hello-world" image is 32770.
 Point your browser to your Docker container IP and your port.
-In this demo, the URL is "192.168.99.101:32770".
+In this screen shot, the URL is "192.168.99.101:32770".

 ![Docker hello world screen shot](images/docker_hello_world.png)

 Note in section C9 in the "PORTS" column that the port number for the "weather-vane" image is 32771.
 Point your browser to your Docker container IP, your port, and the weather endpoint (we are using 94065 for Redwood City).
-In this demo, the URL is "192.168.99.101:32771/weather?zip=94065".
+In this screen shot, the URL is "192.168.99.101:32771/weather?zip=94065".

 ![Docker weather vane screen shot](images/docker_weather_vane.png)